gradle/gradle/design-docs/done/publication-model.md

 * Cross-version test that verifies a Java project published by the current version of Gradle can be consumed by a previous version of Gradle, and vice versa.

-## Allow outgoing artifacts to be customised for Ivy publications (DONE)
+## Allow outgoing artifacts to be customized for Ivy publications (DONE)

 1. Add an `IvyArtifact` interface with the following attributes:
     * `name`